 The Sacraments of Baptism and Communion

 Sacraments are ritual actions in worship which, according to Scripture, were instituted by Jesus.
-In the sacraments of Baptism and Holy Communion we ask the Holy Spirit to use water, bread, and wine to make visible the grace, forgiveness, and presence of God in Christ.
+In the sacraments of Baptism and Holy Communion we ask the Holy Spirit to use water, bread, and grape juice to make visible the grace, forgiveness, and presence of God in Christ.

 At East Church, we practice both infant and adult baptisms and arrangements are made with the Pastor in both cases.
 We welcome sponsors or godparents, though they are not required.
 We recognize baptisms from other faith traditions, so there is no need to be re-baptized when you join the church.